OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 This command submits the job to the scheduler and returns a job ID number.

-* To see all the running jobs, enter the command `showq`.
+* To see all running jobs, enter the command `showq`.

 * To view only your jobs, add `grep` and `|` to your command.